ravitejagrt/CS-612-Assignment5/Empires_RestfulAPI/README.md

 Steps to run RESTful web service:

-* Create the project with app.py and JSON file in a single folder.
-  The templates folder consists of the page.html file which displays the json result on the webpage

 * Install docker.
 After installing docker follow the below steps.

+* Clone the repo from Github

+* Change the directory to the project where it is cloned in the docker

 * A Docker Image is created by running the following command: -
 ### `docker build -t empires-image:latest .`